humasama/rust_tutorial_beginner/collection_type.md

 ## Type Cast
 1. `Vec<T> -> Array [T; N]`
+- It translates vector to array, so the vector is moved.

-It requires the size of array os equal to the element number of vector.
+- It requires the size of array os equal to the element number of vector.
 ```
 // convert success
 let v: Vec<usize> = vec![1, 2, 3, 4, 5, 6];